-The "Who's Viewed Your Profile" feature helps you understand who's been looking at your profile recently and how many times you have shown up in search results.
+The "Who's Viewed Your Profile" feature helps you understand who's been looking at your profile in the last 90 days, how many times you have shown up in search results, and other insights.

-- Anonymous profile characteristics such as industry and title.
+- Display only anonymous profile characteristics such as job title, company, school, and industry.

 Also, we may vary the information we show (e.g., VP of Marketing in Internet Industry, Manager at Goldman Sachs, Someone at Accenture) to protect members' privacy.

-The time period you see in the feature may vary based on how many people have looked at your profile in the past several weeks.
-If your profile hasn't been viewed recently, the feature won't appear.
+The time period you see on the "Who's Viewed Your Profile" section on the right side of your homepage may vary based on how many people have looked at your profile in the past several weeks.
+If your profile hasn't been viewed in the past 90 days, the section won't appear.

 To stop emails from LinkedIn about who's viewed your profile, click Unsubscribe in the email footer.